atomictraveller/OpenGL-Win32-minimal-triangle/README.md

 https://tomcam.github.io/least-github-pages/

 sweet jesus understand the least you need to know is ALWAYS the most you need to know.
 C is elegant. you ms github keep your filthy little hands offa it.

+as an indication both of my personal nescience and the lack of objective reference in this matter, shortly after posting this source i have determined that the "glFlush();" instruction is not necessary, the program works as well when it is commented out.